gertzMan/dashboard-backend/README.md

 - Run "php artisan migrate" to generate the database tables specified in the migrations folder.
 This will create the users and messages tables

--Next, we create fake data for the messages so we can generate some messages for the api
+- Next, we create fake data for the messages so we can generate some messages for the api

 - To generate the fake messages, run "php artisan db:seed --class=MessagesTableSeeder"

--To start the api, run "php artisan serve"
+- To start the api, run "php artisan serve"

-API Endpoints
+## API Endpoints

-Authentication:
+### Authentication

 GET|HEAD api/auth/dashboard: AuthController@dashboard